roncoin/dagra/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package owncoind/owncoin-qt for Debian-based Linux systems.
-If you compile owncoind/owncoin-qt yourself, there are some useful files here.
+This directory contains files used to package owncoind/dagra-qt for Debian-based Linux systems.
+If you compile owncoind/dagra-qt yourself, there are some useful files here.

-## owncoin: URI support ##
+## dagra: URI support ##

-owncoin-qt.desktop  (Gnome / Open Desktop)
+dagra-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install owncoin-qt.desktop
+	sudo desktop-file-install dagra-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your owncoin-qt binary to `/usr/bin` and the `../../share/pixmaps/owncoin128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your dagra-qt binary to `/usr/bin` and the `../../share/pixmaps/owncoin128.png` to `/usr/share/pixmaps`

-owncoin-qt.protocol (KDE)
+dagra-qt.protocol (KDE)